Names are important. As a performer, our stage name is a vital element in being recognised for any audition or casting together with our headshot.

 The fact is, we shouldn’t be thinking about gimmicks at all.
 That might make us stand out for a brief period of time, but it won’t last.

 Becoming your own unique brand, however, does last.
 All performers are brands in their own right.
 Yes, this is business speak.
-But, if you get this right, you will be well on your way to achieving your ambition.
+But, if you get this right, and your stage name right, you will be well on your way to achieving your ambition.

 The performing industries is a business.
 As performers, you are not the “product” of the performing business, but rather a specialist vendor selling your skills to the business venture that you are capable of supporting.
 You (and your name/brand) are your biggest marketing tool to get you the work in the first place.
 How do you put your name out there, and will the people that matter want to “buy” your services?